sblendorio/petscii-bbs/README.md

 - a common PC/Mac running [SyncTerm](https://sourceforge.net/projects/syncterm/) (*ConnectionType*=_Telnet_, *ScreenMode*=_C64_)
 - [C64 Forever](https://www.c64forever.com/), running CCGMS (included)

+The project has been extended to support also generic-ASCII client and also Videotex (Minitel/Teletel and Prestel standards).

 ## System requirements
 - Java Development Kit (JDK) and JRE version 17+
 - A machine that will act as server